stromtutorial/stromtutorial.github.io/steps/step-17/05-testing-tree-updaters.md

 {:.cpp}
 {% endcomment %}

-## On to the final step!
+## On to heated chains

-The final step of the tutorial will introduce multiple chains (Metropolis coupling) to the MCMC analysis to improve mixing.
+The next step of the tutorial will introduce multiple chains (Metropolis coupling) to the MCMC analysis to improve mixing.
 We will also add a program option (`usedata`) to make ignoring data (exploring the prior) easy.